Sshubhaa/SQL-Fundamentals-Database-Security-Basics/README.md

+# SQL-Fundamentals-Database-Security-Basics

 ## About This Project
 This project is part of my hands-on cybersecurity learning journey as I transition into the field.

-# SQL-Fundamentals-Database-Security-Basics
-This lab introduced SQL queries and how databases are structured and accessed.
+It is based on the SQL Fundamentals lab from TryHackMe, focusing on database structure, querying, and security implications.

 ## Objectives
 - To understand database structure